FuelLabs/fuel-specs/specs/protocol/abi.md

 #### Return receipt

 - `type`: `Return`.
-- `id`: Hexadecimal string representation of the 256-bit (32 bytes) contract ID of the current context if in an internal context; `null` otherwise.
+- `id`: Hexadecimal string representation of the 256-bit (32-byte) contract ID of the current context if in an internal context; `null` otherwise.
 - `val`: Decimal string representation of a 64-bit unsigned integer; value of register `$rA`.
 - `pc`: Hexadecimal string representation of a 64-bit unsigned integer; value of register `$pc`.
 - `is`: Hexadecimal string representation of a 64-bit unsigned integer; value of register `$is`.